oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_tenant_manager_control_plane_subscription_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>How long the promotion related to the subscription, if any, is valid in duration units.</div>
+                                            <div>Specifies how long the promotion related to the subscription, if any, is valid in duration units.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">56</div>